 - In the case of the Gimli Glider, the front landing gear could not be lowered, so the belly of the plane skidded on asphalt during the landing.
 A snow covered runway and fully deployed landing gear would be smoother than the Gimli Glider, but still rougher than a normal landing.

 - Thompson adjusting ILS to set ground level for 200' below actual ground level in order to crash the plane.
 This is not possible because the ILS system uses antennas mounted on the ground around the runway which send out signals to the receiving plane.
 The system is based on how far and where the plane is relative to the antennas.
 The antennas would have to be physically moved underground in order to change where the ILS glide scope would be.
 If they were put 200' below ground, the signals would not reach an airplane.

-- Eye Scream: McClane takes out Baker at the church by stabbing an icicle into his eye socket.
-Even he seems disgusted by it afterwards as he turns away, repulsed afterwards.
+- Eye Scream: Baker is defeated at the church by McClane stabbing an icicle through his eye socket.
+Even McClane seems disgusted by it afterwards as he turns away, repulsed afterwards.

 - Foreshadowing: There's quite a few hints that Major Grant is working with Colonel Stuart both in the different color tape for the gun magazines and there's one point near the beginning when Garber is telling Stuart that someone got sick and a replacement was brought in.
 Grant's radioman is the replacement.

-- Gangsta Style: During the Skywalk shootout, you can see that Mulkey holds his submachine gun sideways when shooting the third and fourth SWAT officers, to minimize recoil.
+- Gangsta Style: During the Skywalk shootout, you can see that Mulkey holds his submachine gun sideways in order to gain control and minimize recoil.